 Mum’s Not Home, 1/F, 302 Shanghai Street, Yau Ma Tei | (+852) 9770 5760

-With three outlets dotted around Hong Kong Island, this adorable French bistro whips up authentic crêpes and galettes that are traditional to the French coastal province of Brittany.
-The restaurant’s decor stays true to its coastal origin by showcasing wooden furniture, shades of white and blue, and small touches such as lighthouse-themed salt and pepper shakers.
-La Crêperie’s sweet wheat flour crêpes and savoury buckwheat flour galettes (ranging from $150–$200) are topped with an array of offerings made with fresh or imported ingredients from France, to create either a light treat or a hearty meal.
+This adorable French bistro in Wan Chai whips up authentic crêpes and galettes that are traditional to the French coastal province of Brittany.
+The restaurant’s décor stays true to its coastal origin by showcasing wooden furniture, shades of white and blue, and small touches such as lighthouse-themed salt and pepper shakers.
+La Crêperie’s sweet wheat flour crêpes and savoury buckwheat flour galettes (ranging from $150 to $200) are topped with an array of offerings made with fresh or imported ingredients from France, to create either a light treat or a hearty meal.
 Apart from its delicious crêpes and galettes, which are mainstays on the menu, La Crêperie also offers other traditional Brittany delicacies such as oysters, mussels, and scallops in different combinations.

 Mamaday Café, 1/F, Perfect Commercial Building, 28 Sharp Street West, Causeway Bay | (+852) 2164 0066

 Spanning five floors, Full Cup (a homonym for the café’s Chinese name and the Cantonese word for breath) is a place of respite in the depths of Mong Kok.
 Hidden inside an unassuming building in a back alley, each floor of this shabby-chic upstairs café is decorated with a carefully-selected, eclectic mix of mismatched vintage-kitsch furniture and carries a different theme.
-The third floor regularly hosts indie gigs, while the fourth floor offers a Gaudi-inspired alfresco area, and the fifth floor draws inspiration from the French rom-com Amélie, with red walls and romantic roses on every corner.
-The dark and brooding sixth floor is dubbed “the mysterious bar”, while the 70s-inspired top floor doubles up as the owner’s workshop.
-The café serves a selection of delicious western food, but its main draw is its regular performances by budding local artists and bands.
+The third floor regularly hosts indie gigs, while the fourth floor offers a Gaudí-inspired alfresco area, and the fifth floor draws inspiration from the French rom-com Amélie, with red walls and romantic roses on every corner.
+The dark and brooding sixth floor is dubbed “the mysterious bar,” while the 1970s-inspired top floor doubles up as the owner’s workshop.
+The café serves a selection of delicious Western food, but the main draw is its regular performances by budding local artists and bands.